 - With your hands or a wooden spoon, mix the bread flour in all at once.

-- When the mixture is a shaggy ball, scrape it out onto your work surface, add the starter, and knead until the dough is smooth (no more than ten minutes).
+- When the mixture is a shaggy ball, scrape it out onto your work surface, add the levain starter from the night before, and knead until the dough is smooth (no more than ten minutes).
 The dough will be very firm and should feel almost like modeling clay.
 If the dough is too firm to knead easily, add a TBSP or two of water to it, if it seems too wet, add a few TBSP of flour.

 - Place the dough in a clean bowl and cover it with plastic wrap.